apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Yellow to face 'complete shutdown' in coming days, Teamsters warn in letter**
+**Italy minister says decision to join flagship Chinese scheme ‘wicked’**

-You can read more about it [here](https://www.youtube.com/watch?v=ZFeomoMPYeo).
+You can read more about it [here](https://www.cnn.com/2023/07/30/europe/italy-china-belt-and-road-intl/index.html).

 ## Requirements
 - Python 3.8